JEFworks-Lab/jefworks-lab.github.io/_posts/2026-05-04-gas-prices-over-time.md

 ## It starts with a question

 Soooo gas prices are going up.
 I live in Maryland.
 The gas station price near my house is currently \$4.59.
 That price is higher than last week or last month.
-But frankly I can't recall if the price was higher a few years ago.
-Especially since I had moved to Maryland within the past couple years.
+But frankly I can't recall if the price was higher a few years ago, especially since I had moved to Maryland within the past couple years.
 In other parts of the US like California, \$4.59 would be somewhat typical, at least in my memories.
-So I curious: how *have* gas prices been changing in different geographical locations across the US over time?
+So I got curious: how *have* gas prices been changing in different geographical locations across the US over time?

 ---